-Whether you’re a fast food restaurant or a local hairdressers, feedback is important and for hotels it’s no different.
+Whether you’re a fast-food restaurant or a local hairdresser, feedback is important and for hotels, it’s no different.
 What is different though is the methods in which you can acquire and obtain them.
 Not all businesses have the ability to use all the methods below, but for the hospitality industry, these methods are vital to your success.

 Having multiple ways in which to obtain feedback is important as it helps you gather as much data as possible.
 There is no one single best way to gather all the feedback from all your customers.
 But statistically speaking, the more avenues you have, the better the chances of you acquiring more.

 Proactive methods involve metaphorically taking the bull by the horns and creating a situation in which you can acquire feedback from your customers.
 Many customers will not think about giving feedback, but offering the chance for them to will increase the likelihood that they will.